Kauri-2018/unicorn-library/README.md

 # Unicorn Library

-By Sarah, Tori, Frank, Paul and Kale
+By Sarah, Tori, Frank and Kale